 Whichever type of cuppa tickles your fancy, tea is a great alternative beverage to coffee and soft drink, and can be a relaxing way to start or end your day, or enjoy as a mid-afternoon pick-me-up.
 We hope you find our ratings helpful.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and consumed packaged tea from a supermarket in the last 3 months – in this case, 1,992 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
+The outcomes reported are the results from customers within the survey group who have purchased and consumed tea made from a tea bag (i.e. not loose leaf tea) in the last 3 months – in this case, 1,998 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.